 Perhaps the highlight of Aying is

 Brauereigasthof Hotel Aying.
-The Inselkammer family have clearly put a lot of effort and money into this charming small town Bavaria luxury hotel.
+The Inselkammer family has clearly put a lot of effort and money into this charming small town Bavaria luxury hotel.
 It really pays off.
 The tastefully decorated Bavarian-themed hotel set in historic, beautifully restored buildings deserves its four-star status.
-During our stay at the hotel, our comfort double room was extremely spacious, well appointed and — most importantly — comfortable.
+During our stay at the hotel, our comfort double room was extremely spacious, well-appointed and — most importantly — comfortable.
 The bathroom was large, clean and impressively modern in design.
 The door-less walk-in shower that could easily accommodate an entire family.
-In addition to robes, slippers and toiletries, the hotel even goes an extra step with international television programming (French, Italian, Spanish, the list goes on).
+In addition to robes, slippers, and toiletries, the hotel even goes an extra step with international television programming (French, Italian, Spanish, the list goes on).

 More Than Just Beer

 Oh, and did I mention the free beer?
 Each room receives complimentary full-size bottles of the award-winning beer!
 Plus there is a bottle of naturally sparkling water from the brewery’s spring.
 Also included with each stay is a complimentary breakfast buffet that certainly felt luxurious with things like five kinds of honey and smoked salmon on offer.
 This was in addition to more traditional German and Bavarian breakfast staples like bread, yogurts, and fruit.